 Staying in touch

-Mobile phones are allowed on the ward.
-However please be aware that signal strength can be patchy.
-If you do not have a mobile phone or can’t get signal, there is a ward phone you can use.
-Some of our wards have an internet abled PC and staff and maybe able to arrange internet access for you.
-Please be aware that the phone and PC are shared between all patients on the ward.
+Mobile phones are allowed on the ward; however, signal strength can be weak.
+If you do not have a mobile phone or can’t get signal, there is a ward phone you can use to contact your carers.

 Visiting